General Election 2026

 • Jamale Pringle, Sherfield Bowen, and the wider slate carrying one people-first message

-• A record in government, a manifesto archive, and a seven-pillar platform voters can test
+• A record in government, a manifesto archive, and the 2026 People's Platform voters can test

 • Turnout work that starts with voter status, local readiness, and constituency discipline